-Best small omega-3 softgels: easier-swallow options to compare
+Best small Omega-3 softgels: easier-swallow options to compare

-Small omega-3 softgel shoppers usually care about swallowability, aftertaste, serving count, and label clarity.
-This guide compares easier-swallow omega-3 options by EPA/DHA per serving, capsule size positioning, source, freshness cues, and daily-use practicality without making medical claims.
+Small Omega-3 softgel shoppers usually care about swallowability, aftertaste, serving count, and label clarity.
+This guide compares easier-swallow Omega-3 options by EPA/DHA per serving, capsule size positioning, source, freshness cues, and daily-use practicality without making medical claims.

 Best swallowability screen